The Daily Walk with Love

 of All Folly?

 I give you Alan Watts advice: “leave your mind alone.
 It will quiet itself.”
 Don’t THINK about knowledge, ABSORB it.
 Yes, if you’re educating yourself in terms of facts and methods, and science and such, yes you will accumulate knowledge, but really, to practice Tao, you should simplify.
 To think about thinking is a cardinal error.
-Just do your thinking and try to enjoy life.
+Just do your thinking as you must and try to enjoy life.
 Alan Watts speaks on worrying and compulsive thinking.
 As Jesus said, “will worrying about the morrow so much as add a cubit to your height?”
 This is profound.

 See Zen Master Alan Watts on the Mind & Ethics, recently on The Daily Walk with Love, by Paul Evans.

 See Changing your life: Live Fully Now – Alan Watts & Paul Evans, The Daily Walk with Miracles, March 28, 2016, by Paul Evans.

 It is as Steve Jobs, former founder of Apple computers said, “you must realize at a deep level that you are going to die.
 You are already naked.
 There is no reason not to follow your heart.”
-And you need to quiet your mind, by just allowing your thoughts to come and go…, as your breath, too, as Ram Dass said.
+And you need to quiet your mind, by just allowing your thoughts to come and go… as your breath, too, (once you have trained it), as Ram Dass said.